 Through out the year, I want to hone my skills for making lip balms, salves, lotions, and various tinctures.
 I want to grow and dry my own herbs instead of having to purchase them online.
 I also want to build up my supply of quality essential oils so that I have them on hand for medicinal purposes, as well as for other household projects.

-Sine last year’s garden was a dud, I didn’t get nearly as much canning done as I had hoped.
+Since last year’s garden was a dud, I didn’t get nearly as much canning done as I had hoped.
 We completely skipped pickles because we didn’t get a single cucumber.
 And, thanks to mislabeled seedlings at the nursery last year, I didn’t get plum tomatoes for canning either.
-While this was a huge let down, I have supplemented our stash with items from the grocery store knowing that this year, things will be different.
+While this was a huge letdown, I have supplemented our stash with items from the grocery store knowing that this year, things will be different.

 Next week, I will make my final trip to Schober Orchards for the season and stock up on apples to do the majority of my apple canning projects.